PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   transactional;
 - `f3da692f` moves marker-gated terminal Softmax/Transpose cleanup to one
   indexed terminal-layout owner and centralizes the propagation marker;
+- `e1e8ab39` moves pre-ArgMax channel-layout cleanup to one indexed owner with transactional shape and constant-ownership guards;
-- the current checkpoint moves pre-ArgMax channel-layout cleanup to one indexed owner with transactional shape and constant-ownership guards.
+- the current checkpoint moves exact-grid quantized MaxPool cleanup to one indexed owner with transactional topology, grid, and metadata guards.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain